Take the FIRST Tech Challenge!

 What is the role of a mentor?

 Mentors provide assistance to teams, at one or more meetings, in their particular area of expertise.
 They provide valuable one-on-one interaction and serve as a resource in their specialty.
-Mentors with skills in these areas are helpful, but not mandatory: engineering, programming, tool skills, electrical, build, CAD, business, marketing, communications, administration.
+Mentors with skills in these areas are helpful, but not mandatory: engineering, coding, tool skills, electrical, manufacturing, CAD, business, marketing, communications, and administration.

 Where can we find mentors?